 Rembrandt studied Latin, Greek, history, and biblical studies at the Latin School.
 Rembrandt acquired a deep understanding of biblical and mythical stories through these lessons, a vital inspiration source throughout his career.
 His preference for biblical scenes in his paintings may have started in the Latin School.

 At the Latin school, Rembrandt learned to think.
 Knowledge was here more important than intuition.
 Rembrandt was indeed intelligent and erudite.
 It is hard to overestimate how much he benefited as a painter from his knowledge of Latin and biblical and antique stories.

 At the Latin School, Rembrandt also received his first lessons in drawing and calligraphy from Hendrick Rieverdinck.
-These drawing lessons may have stimulated his interest in areas that he found much more exciting and opened his eyes to other career opportunities like becoming a painter.
+These drawing lessons may have stimulated his interest in areas he found much more exciting and opened his eyes to other career opportunities like painting.